SophieHsu/FOV-aware-planner/README.md

 python test_render.py
 ```

-A pygame window should pop up and two agents should be start to performing random actions in the environment.
+A pygame window should pop up and two agents should start performing random actions in the environment.

 ## PCG GAN